Use agents

 Diagram

-Job results (clues) is sent back to CluedIn as payloads
+Job results (clues) are sent back to CluedIn as payloads.

 • Directly connected to the backend

-• Communicates with Agent Controller via direct reference from the container
+• Communicates with Agent Controller via a direct container reference.

 Diagram